SteamInputWiki/SteamInputWiki/chapter-2/02c01_ranking_a_games_mixed_input_support.md

 ### Started (% Rate or Hours of Gameplay)

-The Started tag should be used for games that can be completed that you'd like to list before completion, please use the Started tag followed by either the percentage of completion or the hours of actual gameplay while using Mixed Input.
+The "Started" tag should be used for games that can be completed that you'd like to list before completion, please use the Started tag followed by either the percentage of completion or the hours of actual gameplay while using Mixed Input.
 Feel free to use whatever you feel is a better indicator of progress towards completing the main storyline.

 ### Completed (Hours of Gameplay)

-The Completed tag should be given to games that you've beaten either through the games storyline or beyond, however you've not beaten to full 100% completion.
+The "Completed" tag should be given to games that you've beaten either through the games storyline or beyond, however you've not beaten to full 100% completion.

 ### 100% (Hours of Gameplay)

-The 100% tag should be given to games you've not only completed but also achieved either 100% game progress or earned all Ingame Achievements (for games with currently uncompletable Achievements, feel free to disregard these Achievements).
+The "100%" tag should be given to games you've not only completed but also achieved either 100% game progress or earned all Ingame Achievements (for games with currently uncompletable Achievements, feel free to disregard these Achievements).

 ### Multiplayer (Hours of Gameplay)

-The Multiplayer tag should be used for games that do not feature singleplayer and cannot fit under any other tag.
+The "Multiplayer" tag should be used for games that do not feature singleplayer and cannot fit under any other tag.
 Please include your hours of gameplay while using Mixed Input.

 ### Unending (Hours of Gameplay)

-The Unending tag should be given to games that don't have a definitive endpoint.
+The "Unending" tag should be given to games that don't have a definitive endpoint.
 Please follow the tag up with the estimated time spent playing with Mixed Input.